MINIMALIST LIFESTYLE TIPS: HOW TO EMBRACE MINIMALIST LIVING EVERY DAY

 - Make intentional, mindful decisions that keep you aligned with your priorities every day.

-Your path will be as unique as you but as long as you arrive at a point where your life is full of life and not full of clutter, then you’ll be right where you need to be… and you’ll keep learning and changing and evolving as time goes by.
+Your path will be as unique as you are but as long as you arrive at a point where your life is full of life and not full of clutter, then you’ll be right where you need to be… and you’ll keep learning and changing and evolving as time goes by.
 Here are some gentle reminders about minimalism that you might like to read.

-So, back to how I became minimalist and my starting point was my clothes.
-When my children were little, I struggled with my mornings.
 They were frantic, frazzled and stressful.
-I arrived at work, having done the school run and all the morning chaos that led before it, looking like something the cat had dragged in.
+I arrived at work, having done the school run and all the morning chaos that led up to it, looking like something the cat had dragged in!
 I felt I looked unprofessional, ill-prepared and not like my positive, energetic self.

-I decided to do something about it and getting my wardrobe in order was my first step.
 I cleared out the stuff that took up space but I didn’t ever wear.
 I kept the pieces I loved and felt good in and gradually put together a small wardrobe of clothes that went together easily and fitted my lifestyle.
 It made getting dressed quicker and feeling great about myself and the day ahead much easier.

-I naturally begun to choose less of so many things and in turn this gave me more of so much else – the things that money and stuff could never provide in the same way.
+I naturally began to choose less of so many things and in turn this gave me more of so much else – the things that money and stuff could never provide in the same way.
 I had more calm, ease, freedom, self-confidence, zest for life and more time for family, friends and myself.

-TRYING THE MINIMALIST LIFESTYLE
+EMBRACING THE MINIMALIST LIFESTYLE EVERY DAY

 Those first steps towards minimalism weren’t without a hitch and I made plenty of false starts.
 I blamed lack of time, lack of motivation, my hoarder husband and kids with too many toys.
 I worried about what other people would think or say.

 For many years I struggled to say no in case I missed out on something.
 I tried to do it all until I discovered that my body and brain were telling me they couldn’t keep up and to slow down instead.
-I felt a failure until I realised that I was measuring success using the wrong unit of measurement.
-To this day, I still find meditation difficult because my mind defaults to busy.
-I need to practice meditation more!

 However, the minimalist lifestyle is a life of learning and questioning.
 Life evolves and we change so it’s only natural that our priorities shift too.

-MINIMALIST LIFESTYLE TIPS
+MINIMALIST LIFESTYLE TIPS TO HELP YOU GET STARTED

 1. Learn to say no

 A small but powerful word.
 Practice saying no to things you don’t want to do.
 Say no to yourself when you feel you’re being pulled off course.
-Say no to negative mindsets and limiting beliefs.
+Say no to unhealthy habits, negative mindsets and limiting beliefs.

 2. Listen to your heart

 Instead of listening to the noise of the outside world, listen to what you (really) want.
 What lifts you up, what makes you happy, what lights you up.
 Find time and space to follow your heart.
-You might like this article I wrote from a personal perspective about minimalism and happiness.

 3. Check-in with yourself regularly

 Take note of what you’re feeling.
 Are you happy, sad, anxious, frustrated, excited, fed up?
 What triggers these emotions and when exactly do you feel them?
-Do more of the things that bring a positive energy and try to do less of the things that give you negative energy.

 4. Clear your surfaces